Meadowlands Arena

-Meadowlands Arena (formerly Brendan Byrne Arena, Continental Airlines Arena and Izod Center) is a closed indoor arena facility located in the Meadowlands Sports Complex in East Rutherford, New Jersey, United States.
+Meadowlands Arena (formerly Brendan Byrne Arena, Continental Airlines Arena and Izod Center) is a closed indoor sports and concert venue located in the Meadowlands Sports Complex in East Rutherford, New Jersey, United States.
+Since closing, the state-owned facility has been used as a rehearsal stage by major concert-touring music stars and by NBCUniversal for television filming.
 The arena is located on New Jersey Route 120 across the highway from MetLife Stadium and the Meadowlands Racetrack, next to the American Dream shopping and entertainment complex.

 The arena, which opened in 1981, was originally built to accommodate the New Jersey Nets basketball team.
-In 1982, the Colorado Rockies hockey team joined the Nets in the new building and became known as the New Jersey Devils.
-The Nets and Devils were joined by the Seton Hall Pirates men's collegiate basketball program in 1985.
+In 1982, the relocated Colorado Rockies hockey team became the New Jersey Devils and joined the Nets at the venue.
+In 1985, the Seton Hall Pirates men's collegiate basketball team began playing its home games at the arena.
 In 2007, the Prudential Center opened in nearby Newark as the new Devils home arena.
 Seton Hall, whose campus in South Orange is closer to Newark than East Rutherford, likewise moved its basketball games there.
 The Nets remained at the Meadowlands for three more seasons before moving to Newark, where they played two seasons before departing New Jersey for Barclays Center in Brooklyn.
 The men's basketball team from Fordham University played four home games during the 2010–11 season at the arena.

 Following the departure of all three of its major tenants, the arena continued to host occasional non-sporting events, such as touring shows and concerts, and other local events.
 The state-owned facility reported losses for 2013, and was projected to have $8.5 million in losses for 2015.
 On January 15, 2015, the New Jersey Sports and Exposition Authority (NJSEA) voted to shut down Izod Center, and have Prudential Center acquire hosting rights to events scheduled for the arena over the next two years in a $2 million deal.

 Since closing, the vacant arena has been used as a rehearsal venue for large-scale touring concert productions as well as a sound stage for video and television productions.
 Since 2018, NBC has leased the venue to film prime-time drama series, including The Enemy Within and Lincoln Rhyme: Hunt for the Bone Collector.
-It is also home to the crime drama series The Equalizer, starring Queen Latifah, and the 2022 TV series Tales of the Walking Dead.
+It is also home to the crime drama series The Equalizer, starring Queen Latifah, and the TV programs Tales of the Walking Dead and The Walking Dead: Dead City.